skydinseofficial/Language/README.md

 ## English
 ### __Become a translator__
 - __Official translator__: To become an official translator, please open a normal support ticket on our [Discord server](https://discord.skydinse.net/)!
 Please make sure that you meet the following requirements:
+  - Fluency in English or German to communicate with our team
   - Interest in languages and Minecraft
   - Pass an aptitude test (general knowledge of Minecraft and Skydinse)
   - Pass a language test (AI is permitted, but must be completely correct in terms of content and language) **OR** provide a language certificate or proof of native speaker status
   - Submit correctly translated texts (task will be set after the application)
 - __Unofficial translator__: If you don't want to be an official translator, you can volunteer here on GitHub and create your [own pull requests](#own-pull-requests).
 Your pull requests will then be checked by an official translator and adopted if they are okay.
 ##
 ### __File structure__